hbctraining/In-depth-NGS-Data-Analysis-Course/sessionIII/lessons/07_DGE_visualizing_results.md

 ### Volcano plot

-The above plot would be great to validate a select few genes, but for more of a global view there are other plots we can draw.
+The above plot would be great to look at the expression levels of good number of genes, but for more of a global view there are other plots we can draw.
 A commonly used one is a volcano plot; in which you have the log transformed adjusted p-values plotted on the y-axis and log2 fold change values on the x-axis.
 There is no built-in function for the volcano plot in DESeq2, but we can easily draw it using `ggplot2`.

 To generate a volcano plot, we first need to have a column in our results data indicating whether or not the gene is considered differentially expressed based on p-adjusted and log2 foldchange values.